Orisu179/AmatiPP/README.md

 and will have more features.
 This project uses the [pamplejuce](https://github.com/sudara/pamplejuce) template as a starting point.

+More details will be added as the project gets developed.

 Building
 --------

 - To build, make sure that libfaust is installed from [here](https://faust.grame.fr/downloads/), and [CMake](https://cmake.org/download/) is installed.

 - Next, populate the sub repositories with ``git submodule update --init --recursive``